tsongglod123/sec-1-group-11-yammer/README.md

 3. Enjoy!

 ### What is Yammer?
-Yammer is a mock up social media that
+Yammer is a mock up social media

 ## Frameworks
 **JS Frameworks**